it643c/Network-Intrusion-Dashboard/README.md

 ## Credits
 - Dataset: Kaggle Network Intrusion Detection dataset by Sampada Bhattacharya.
-- Created by Robert Blake.
+- Power BI Dashboard Created by Robert Blake.

 ## Contact
 I’m seeking opportunities as a Power BI Data Analyst.
 Feel free to connect with me on [Robert Blake] [LinkedIn]([https://www.linkedin.com/in/robertblake1/] or email me at wysiwyg2day@gmail.com for feedback or job opportunities!